 In other regions of the world, it could be restricted to only government-approved VPNs (e.g., in China, Russia, and Iran) or to certain individuals (in the United Arab Emirates).
 Yet in other countries, torrenting or certain torrent sites could be blocked.

-So, even if your BitTorrent, uTorrent, or Vuze use is all about legal file-sharing, you could get into trouble using torrents in such countries.
+So, even if your BitTorrent, Vuze, or uTorrent use is all about legal file-sharing, you could get in trouble using torrents in such countries.
 The only anonymous way for you to go on using torrents is to encrypt or obfuscate your whole internet traffic with a VPN solution.
 Without such protection, your ISP (Internet Service Provider) and other unwanted parties like governments and cybercriminals can easily intercept your internet communications, and use them against you.

 But the question remains: Is it safe to use Betternet for torrenting?
 Before we could answer this vital question, let us share with you our strict VPN criteria for torrenting.